 V: The Mini Series - as a sci-fi fan, how could you not enjoy this, though give the weekly series a miss as it was terrible

 Batman: The Animated Series - I call this the definitive on-screen Batman

-The new Battlestar Galactica Mini Series and TV Series (In my opinion it's the best Sci-Fi show ever made), in fact I call it the Babylon 5 of this decade and is my absolute favourite Sci-Fi TV show
+The new Battlestar Galactica Mini Series and TV Series which iIn my opinion it's the best Sci-Fi show ever made.
+In fact I call it the Babylon 5 of the 2000s and is my absolute favourite Sci-Fi TV show

 As dorky as it sounds, I really got into Damages with Glenn Close and Rose Byrne though I haven't seen season 2